0xor0ne/awesome-list/README.md

 - ["Accidentally Uncovering a Seven Years Old Vulnerability in the Linux Kernel"][1021]
 - ["Analyzing IOS Kernel Panic Logs"][1037]
 - ["Android: Scudo"][1070]
+- ["Attacking GenAI applications and LLMs – Sometimes all it takes is to ask nicely!"][1132]
 - ["Attention, High Voltage: Exploring the Attack Surface of the Rockwell Automation PowerMonitor 1000"][1106]
 - ["Being Overlord on the Steam Deck with 1 Byte"][1044]
 - "BPFDoor"